Sohini3Mandal/BSc_Dissertation--A-Statistical-Study-On-Diabetes-Using-Logistic-Regression/README.md

 ## Overview

 This repository contains my **B.Sc.
-Statistics dissertation project**, submitted to **St. Xavier’s College (Autonomous), Kolkata**, under the supervision of **Prof. Madhura Dasgupta**.
+Statistics (Hons.) dissertation project**, submitted to **St. Xavier’s College (Autonomous), Kolkata**, under the supervision of **Prof. Madhura Dasgupta**.

 The study investigates the presence of diabetes using **binary logistic regression**, based on the **Pima Indians Diabetes Dataset**, with emphasis on statistical modeling, inference, and interpretation.
+The analysis was carried out using **R and Minitab**, focusing on classical statistical methods rather than machine learning approaches.

 ---